rrooggiieerr/esphome-axaremote/README.md

 - Strong Locked
 - Weak Locked

+## Using the remote control

+The AXA Remote only reports back if the device is locked or unlocked.
+When using the remote control to open the window from a closed position the integration can detect this and report the state accordingly.
+The same applies for closing the window with the remote control till a fully closed position.
+However stopping the window or partially opening/closing the window with the remote control can not be detected and the exact position the window is opened at will not correspond with the real position.

-### Quirks
+## Quirks

 The AXA Remote firmware has some nasty quirks.

 After a power outage the AXA Remote always reports the lock state as unlocked even when the window is closed and locked.
 Only opening and then closing the window will reset the lock state.

-After a power outage the AXA Remote will only close if first the open command is given.
+After a power outage the AXA Remote will only close if first the open command is given even when the window is fully open.

 ## ESPHome example configuration:
 ```